Codedzephyr/Using-Angular-with-data-table/Documents/Demo/Front End/Angular/data-table-with-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+"styles": [
+              ...
+              "node_modules/datatables.net-dt/css/jquery.dataTables.css",
+              "node_modules/bootstrap/dist/css/bootstrap.min.css",
+            ],
+            "scripts": [
+            "node_modules/jquery/dist/jquery.js",
+            "node_modules/datatables.net/js/jquery.dataTables.js",
+            "node_modules/bootstrap/dist/js/bootstrap.js",
+            ]

+  Please make sure this is added to your angular.json file

+  @import "datatables.net-dt/css/jquery.dataTables.css";

+and this is added to your styles.css file for it to display the css part of it properly.

+thank you